Rush Limbaugh, the Excellence in Broadcasting Network.

 That is, I'm telling you, what is the primary animating thing?

-They're living, they think erroneously, I might add, they think that that's why they are looked upon with disfavor by the majority of people of the country because they think that a majority of people didn't want the shutdown.
+They think, erroneously, I might add, they think that that's why they are looked upon with disfavor by the majority of people in the country because they think that a majority of people didn't want the shutdown.

 Most people didn't notice it and don't even care.